pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ```

 Parameters:
-- uuid: Type: NSString — UUID to retrieve state for.
+- uuid: NSString — User UUID to retrieve state for.
-- group: Type: NSString — Channel group to query.
+- group: NSString — Channel group to read state from.
-- block: Type: PNChannelGroupStateCompletionBlock — Completion with result or status.
+- block: PNChannelGroupStateCompletionBlock — Completion with result/status.

 ### Sample code